CalPlug/PlugLoadSimulator/readme.md

 ## California Plug Load Research Center (CalPlug)

-##### Code development by Klint Segarra, Jerry Lee, Siddhant Kasat, Liangze Yu, Carol Varkey, Madhumitha Govindaraju, Sean Kerr
+##### Code development by Klint Segarra, Jerry Lee, Siddhant Kasat, Liangze Yu, Carol Varkey, Madhumitha Govindaraju, Sean Kerr,Elvin Kang, Haosong Liu, Bonnie Tang, Huanjia Liang, Jerry Xu, Pooja Senthil Kumar
 ##### University of California, Irvine (UC Irvine)
 ##### Project Leaders: Dr. Michael J. Klopfer & Prof. G.P.
 Li
 Copyright The Regents of the University of California, 2016 (v.1)
 Developed with support from Southern California Edison / Edison International
 Built with open source software and released into the public domain under GNU License for permissive use.

-### Version 1.3 (2/20/19) Current Release
+### Version 1.3 (6/14/19) Current Release
 Changes in this version:
 	1) Reconfiguration of structure of codebase
 	2) New features in Calculation Engine
 	3) Easier usability for general users
 	4) Easier way to develop for developers
+	5) Graph output files from CalculationEngine saved into the graphs subdirectory, as .png
+	6) In addition to all the output being printed on console is now logged into the file called logfile.log in the same directory, after the termination of the CalculationEngine
+	7) Improved resolution of CalculationEgine saved .jpg file
 # ***NOTICE:: Run through project "PLSim 1.2" as the set relative location within the entire project, accordingly if this is run in a new project each input and output file may need to have a modified file path corresponding to this new file structure ***

 # Input Files